-Pierogi ruskie appeared in Poland around the 13th century.
+Pierogi appeared in Poland around the 13th century when Saint Jacek Odrowąż returned from Kviv and talked about a wonderful dish.
 They were brought from the Far East by Kievan Rus, hence the name.

 Ruskie translates to Ruthenian, not Russian as it’s often mistranslated into English as they come from the territory of present Ukraine.
 Hence why quite often in the US they’re referred to as Ukrainian perogies.